Effective Ways to Stop Straining Your Vocal Chords

 - Then, you can start singing again after a small interval.
 This will help you to avoid any prolonged strain.

 Follow the techniques described above carefully.
-If you do, you are quite likely to sing naturally and easily without having to worry that you’ll strain you voice.
-And, even if you are used to straining your voice, now by following these tips and tricks, you won’t be doing the same!
+If you do, you are quite likely to sing naturally and easily without having to worry that you’ll strain your voice.
+And, even if you are used to straining your voice, these tips and tricks will help you prevent future mistakes.

 If you strain your voice too much, you could severely damage your vocal chords – especially your larynx.
 When you strain too much, your throat trying to protect itself and it does so by creating vocal nodes in your voice box.
 Vocal nodules (the formal way to refer to them) are sort of like cysts growing in your larynx.